wafels/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

 LightCurve
 ==========

-The LightCurve object blah blah blah
+The LightCurve object is designed for interpreting and processing time-ordered lists of scalar quantities.

 Spectra
 =======